 Spinal Manipulations and Adjustments

-Adjustments through spinal manipulations are what make up the core of chiropractic care.
+Adjustments through spinal manipulations are what make up the core of chiropractic medicine.

 Many chiropractors believe that many health problems are due to displaced spinal vertebrae.